 The administrator walks through classrooms on a regular basis.
 Feedback is regularly provided around implementation of our School Leadership Team plan.
-Teacher evaluations are conducted every five years and between that time. teachers also participate in a professional growth experience.
+Teacher evaluations are conducted every five years and between that time, teachers also participate in a professional growth experience.
 At least once annually the SLT and Malibu Pathway administrators conduct a school-based walk through.
 The school board along with members of the cabinet have also walked through classrooms.
+Webster's Deep Learning EXPOs are another method of opening our doors to a community of people invested in the school and students' success.

 Teachers are using thinking maps, YouCubed, math pacing guides, and other resources across grade levels and planning lessons which are visible in the classrooms and work displayed.
 With English Language Arts, all teachers have implemented elements of the Benchmark, (adopted ELA textbook) as well as Teacher College Units of Study, Haggerty, and Close reading strategies.
 In addition, the school utilizes Thinking Maps across the curriculum and a writing journey with Write From the Beginning and Beyond.
 Thinking Maps are used as an organizational tool in all classrooms TK-5 so students have an opportunity to organize and work from maps to support their thinking in all content areas.
 Technology is utilized to support students in both ELA and Mathematics.
 Several teachers utilize the Blended Learning model in mathematics to provide student choice and differentiation.
 Teachers regularly utilize adaptive computer programs (Lexia and Dreambox) to assess and teach standards-based objectives in both ELA and math.
 Students can readily explain their work to visitors who come in to their classrooms.
 Teachers work collaboratively in grade level and vertical teams to deepen our implementation of the SLT plan.
 SLT team, with the support of Innovate Ed, conduct twice yearly school-wide observations to measure implementation and next steps for instruction on our SLT goals.